stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### `+ Texts`

+- <i class="fa fa-download"></i> Thomas Hobbes, selection from *Leviathan* (1651).
 - <i class="fa fa-download"></i> Claire Curtis, *Post-Apocalyptic Fiction and the Social Contract*, “Introduction.”

 #### ``+ Independent work``

-- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.
+- Print out, read, annotate, and take critical notes on the readings, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.

 #### `+ In-class work`